mohitpai/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

 >[!CONTEXTUALHELP]
 >id="ajo_decisioning_simulation"
 >title="Simulate offer decisions"
 >abstract="Simulation allows you to simulate which offers will be delivered to a test profile for a given placement.
-This enables you to test and refine various versions of your offers with no impact on the targeted recipients.
+This enables you to test and refine various versions of your offers with no impact on the targeted recipients."

 ## About simulation {#about-simulation}